tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Colombia.md

 </details>

 #### Considerations
 * The parameter `transaction.expirationDate` is not mandatory.
-If you don't send this parameter, its default value for is seven (7) days after the current date.<br>If you send a date later than the default number of days, PayU will ignore this value and the expiration will be set as default.
+If you don't send this parameter, its default value is seven (7) days after the current date.<br>If you send a date later than the default number of days, PayU will ignore this value and the expiration will be set as default.
 * For `BALOTO` and `EFECTY`, the confirmation of the payment takes 15 minutes.
 For `BANK_REFERENCED` and `OTHERS_CASH` (Su Red), the confirmation is online.
 * The minimum and maximum values for `BALOTO`, `EFECTY`, and `OTHERS_CASH` (Su Red) are:
    - `BALOTO` > Min: $3.000 COP - Max: $1.000.000 COP